IBXz7/IBXz7/README.md

 - 🚀 I’m currently learning web & iOS Development

 - 👀 I’m looking to collaborate with teams
-- 📫 How to reach me
+- 📫 How to reach me.
+-
       iomar8860@gmail.com
       https://www.linkedin.com/in/omarlinked
       +966594408860